surniaulula/wpsso/readme.txt

 	* Updated the notification categories / colors from red (error) and green (update), to red (error), yellow (warning), blue (info), and green (success).
 	* Reclassified several notification messages to use all four notification colors.
 	* Added support for the "data-lazy-src" and "data-src" img attributes when searching for images in the content.
+	* Added hard limit size checks for images in the content (200x200px minimum for Open Graph images, 696px wide for Schema images, etc.).
 * *Bugfixes*
 	* None
 * *Developer Notes*